The Eighth Doctor narrates.

 - Continuity Nod: The Doctor initially thinks that Grayle must be confusing him for some other Time Lords, and explains that "I'm not the one that says you must obey me, I don't meddle, and I'm not a glamorous woman at the moment."
 These are references to the Master, the Monk, and the Rani.

 - The TARDIS' fast return switch makes another appearance.

 - The Hellfire club gets referenced.

-- Disney Villain Death: Grayle falls off a cliff in the Dark Ages.
+- Disney Villain Death: Grayle falls off a cliff in Dark Age Europe.

 - Ditzy Genius: Eight is really on a roll in this episode.
 When first confronted by Grayle, he thinks Grayle seems a pretty nice chap and offers him his hat.
 When Charley says she looks forward to more nice period dresses, Eight tells her it would be a look a bit conspicuous on him.

 - Evil Gloating: Sebastian has his Masters reinstert an old timeline so he can face the Doctor and gloat.

 - Foreshadowing: The first part of the adventure mentions the Minotaur and Demon Bulls quite a bit.

 - Also, there's a Dalek.
 And the Zagreus rhyme.